 - The two top method.
 This is what I’m doing in the first photo on this post.
 It was freezing and I didn’t fancy exposing my skin in that weather!
 Wear your normal clothes with a stretchy vest or nursing vest underneath.
 When baby needs to feed, pull one top up and one top down.
 Try this whilst sitting infront of a mirror–you just look like you’re having a cuddle with your baby, can’t see a thing!
 You can make your own nursing vests by cutting off the straps and making little loops to hook it onto your nursing bra, or by just cutting holes out for your nipples, mean girls style!

 - Nursing tops.
 There are loads out there, but the nice ones often aren’t cheap!
 There are also a lot of tutorials to convert your own clothes into nursing clothes on pinterest

 - Tops/dresses with zips, buttons, or a wrapover design.
 My favourites are ones which wrap over.
 So quick and easy!
 There’s an awesome site called can I breastfeed in it who have lots of tips and tricks for finding breastfeeding-friendly clothes

 - If you want to cover more skin, a muslin cloth or small blanket over your shoulder does the trick

-- Nursing covers are a good option of you want to be completely covered, but bear in mind that these cover your baby too and lots of babies don’t like that!
-Older babies will often pull them off, and faffing about with a cover would probably just draw more attention to yourself!
-They are useful for babies who are easily distracted though
+- Nursing covers are a good option of you want to be completely covered, most nursing covers alow you to be fully covered whilst still being able to see your baby, but bear in mind that these cover your baby too and lots of babies don’t like that!
+Older babies will often pull them off, and they can get quite warm it hot weather.
+They are useful for babies who are easily distracted though.

 Emma Pickett shares some great tips for overcoming your fear of breastfeeding in public here.